The San Diego Museum of Art: Special events

-Each April since 1981 the Museum hosts its major fundraiser, "Art Alive".
-Floral designers use flowers and other organic materials to express their interpretation of a work of art from the Museum's permanent collection.
+Each April since 1981, the museum has hosted its major fundraiser, "Art Alive".
+Floral designers use flowers and other organic materials to express their interpretation of a work of art from the museum's permanent collection.
 For four days the resulting creations are displayed next to the art work that inspired them.
-The museum also hosts events such as "Art after Hours" and "Culture and Cocktails", which encourage attendees to sample the collection into the evening during extended opening hours or partake in social events centered in the gallery.
+The museum also hosts events such as "Culture and Cocktails", which encourage attendees to sample the collection into the evening during extended opening hours or partake in social events centered in the gallery.